Zach Verhoven

-Zachary Thomas Verhoven (born August 17, 1998) is a Canadian soccer player who plays as a midfielder for Vancouver FC in the Canadian Premier League.
+Zachary Thomas Verhoven (born August 17, 1998) is a Canadian soccer player who plays as a midfielder.

 Early life

 Verhoven played youth soccer with Surrey United SC from 2003 to 2009.
 In 2010, he joined Surrey Guildford United SC.
 He also played on the British Columbia provincial team.
 After being part of the Whitecaps Propects program from 2008 to 2010, he officially joined the Vancouver Whitecaps Academy in September 2011.
 After the Whitecaps released him at the U15 level, he returned to Surrey United where he played until he reached the U18 level.

 University career

 In 2016, Verhoven began attending the University of British Columbia, where he played for the men's soccer team.
 He scored his first goal on September 4, 2016 against the UNBC Timberwolves, while also recording two assists in a 3-1 victory.
 On November 2, 2018, Verhoven scored two goals and added an assist in a 7-0 victory over the UFV Cascades.
 With UBC, he won three consecutive Canada West Conference titles from 2016 to 2018.